bananim/recipemaster/README.md

 ##How to run the service:

-1.Run the app using maven : mvn spring-boot:run
+1.From the root folder of the project run : mvn package spring-boot:repackage or mvn clean install

 2.CD to the target folder of the project and run the Springboot fat jar : java -jar recipemaster-1.0.0-SNAPSHOT.jar

 The application can be accessed at http://localhost:8080